linux-cultist/venv-selector.nvim/README.md

 		-- directory structure all the time.
 		auto_refresh = false,

 		-- search_venv_managers (default: true).
-Will search for Poetry and Pipenv virtual environments in their -- default location.
+Will search for Poetry/Pipenv/Anaconda virtual environments in their -- default location.
 If you dont use the default location, you can search_venv_managers = true,